Azure/azurestack-powershell/Azs.KeyVault.Admin/readme.md

 <!-- region Generated -->
 # Azs.KeyVault.Admin
-This directory contains the PowerShell module for the KeyVault service.
+This directory contains the PowerShell module for the KeyVault Admin service.

 ---
 ## Status